 When I was a brand-new personal trainer (almost a decade ago now, jeesh!)
 I didn’t really understand how to foam roll or even what the purpose of it was.

-Oh sure, I could reiterate what I’d been told: “it helps release tension in your fascia!”, “it’ll reduce muscle soreness”, just roll around on this random, hard piece of equipment without any guidance and it’ll work wonders!
+Oh sure, I could reiterate what I’d been told: “it helps release tension in your fascia!”.
+Or, “it’ll reduce muscle soreness”.
+Just roll around on this random, hard piece of equipment without any guidance and it’ll work wonders!

-And so, I rolled post-workout.
-I rolled random muscle groups (gotta loosen up that IT band!), I rolled super fast because it felt crappy, and I rolled with no real direction as to wtf I was doing.
+So, I rolled post-workout.
+I rolled random muscle groups (gotta loosen up that IT band!).
+I rolled super fast because it felt crappy.
+And I rolled with no real direction as to wtf I was doing.

-I saw little to no benefits (who would have thought?!), I hated it and eventually, my foam roller sat in the corner to be used as a stand for my camera.
+I saw little to no benefits (who would have thought?!).
+Thus, I hated it and eventually, my foam roller sat in the corner to be used as a stand for my camera.

 And then, unfortunately, years later, I read a book: The Complete Guide To Foam Rolling (Kyle Stull)